Kulai railway station

 Kulai railway station is a train station located in the city of Kulai, Johor, Malaysia.
 The station is located in heart of Kulai town, and is accessible to every location in town within walking distance.

 The Kulai railway station is within walking distance of the Kulai Bus Terminal.
-The station provides KTM Intercity train services.
+The station provides KTM Intercity train services and KTM ETS train services are expected to begin running sometime in late 2025.

+On 2 September 2021, train services were moved to a temporary station for the Gemas-Johor Bahru Electrified Double-Tracking Project.
+The station reopened on 12 March 2025, The new station was opened at the location of the original train station.